syncloudsoftech/distware/README.md

-# vaibhavpandeyvpz/starter-laravel
+# distware

-Quick, [Laravel](https://laravel.com/) CRUD boilerplate using [Livewire](https://laravel-livewire.com/) with [RBAC](https://spatie.be/docs/laravel-permission/v3/introduction).
-Uses [Docker](https://www.docker.com) for local development & production deployments, has better auth views based on [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/), nicely integrates [Select2](https://select2.org/) and [Flatpickr](https://flatpickr.js.org/) as well.
+Distware is an open-source licensing server (created using [PHP](https://www.php.net) and [Laravel](https://laravel.com)) for generating and validating software keys/licenses as well as distributing software updates.

 ## Prepare